Curation

 Quiet.
 Bright.

-Low saturation and high brightness; ‘quiet but bright’: these are physical qualities of the colours employed by the 14 artists in Quiet.Bright., brought together by Lucy Cade (@cade_curatorial)in a show exploring pastels (any colour mixed with white)
+Low saturation and high brightness; ‘quiet but bright’: these are physical qualities of the colours employed by the 14 artists in Quiet.Bright., brought together by Lucy Cade in a show exploring pastels (any colour mixed with white)

 Featuring: Liz Crossfield, Sarah Barker-Brown, Lucy Cade, Kate Knight.
 Jennifer Nieuwland, Kika Sroka-Miller, Emily Stevens, Sara Breinlinger, Matthew Swift, Benedict Johnson, Hermione Carline, Lucy Robb, Hope Turnbull and Carolina Ambida

-Featured the panel talk Glowing, Gentle, Sensual or Still? to celebrate the opening of Quiet.
+The show featured a panel talk ‘Glowing, Gentle, Sensual or Still?’ to celebrate the opening of Quiet.
 Bright.

-Artist Panellists shown opposite (from left to right): Kika Sroka-Miller Benedict Johnson, Kate Knight and Liz Crossfield Host (right): Lucy Cade
+Artist Panellists shown here(from left to right): Kika Sroka-Miller Benedict Johnson, Kate Knight and Liz Crossfield Host (right): Lucy Cade

 Dancing to a Mirror

-Fitzrovia Gallery, 139 Whitfield St, London W1T 5EN, 16th-22nd September 2024
+Fitzrovia Gallery, London, September 2024

-Lucy Cade (b.1980, London) is a painter with a lifelong interest in film and drama.
+Lucy Cade is a painter with a lifelong interest in film and drama.
 Method Acting has been a particular fascination for her in recent years which is evident in her show at Fitzrovia.
 The techniques, developed by Russian theatre director Konstantin Stanislavski, aim for convincing acting through identifying with a character’s inner motivation and emotions.
 Lucy embraced the phenomenon both as subject-matter - capturing despair, deviousness and thrill - and as a formula for painting: executing the portrait, she actively moves in front of the canvas; dancing almost; internalising the experience of her subject.
 As such, the title of the exhibition, Dancing to a Mirror, is the artist’s personal, and inevitably intense, experience of painting.

 In exploring method acting, driven by empathy, Lucy devoted her attention to the female actor as a subject.
 Empathy, in her own words, ‘promotes a particular kind of prescience and involvement in the act of painting.
 The painting is not a separate entity but something I become a part of, intellectually and emotionally, in the process of creating’.